likhity/postman-clone/README.md

 # postman-clone
 Very simple clone of postman I created.

-Trying to actually use this might be a bit painful since editing the body is kind of difficult.
+Trying to actually use this might be a bit painful since editing the body of your request is kind of difficult.
+There is no fancy code editor functionality in that textarea.

-You can use tab to indent in the body textarea, but that funcionality is kind of jank.
+You can use tab to indent in the body textarea, but that part is still kind of jank.